sbozich/sbozich.github.io/_posts/2022-11-13-windows-sandbox-overview.md

 *	<b>It runs rather quick even on some older hardware</b>.

 ### Transferring content
 There are two possibilities to copy files from the host to the Windows Sandbox.
 The first option is usual copying through Copy (Ctrl+C) and Paste (Ctrl+V).
 Note that the files’ drag-and-drop is not supported.
-Other way is configuring a <b>shared folder</b> between host PC and Windows Sandbox which will be covered in a separate article.
+Other way is configuring a <b>shared folder</b> between host PC and Windows Sandbox which is covered <a href="https://sbozich.github.io/posts/adding-functionality-windows-sandbox/"  target="_blank">here</a>.

 ## Usability
 1. Software testing